bottlenoselabs/c2cs/docs/SUPPORTED-PLATFORMS.md

 `C2CS` the main flow has evolved into two programs to overcome this problem.

-1. `ast`: (NOTE: Moved to https://github.com/bottlenoselabs/CAstFfi !)
-Reading C code and extracting information of the target platform for generating C# code later in form a C abstract syntax tree `.json` file.
+1. `ast`: (NOTE: Moved to https://github.com/bottlenoselabs/c2ffi !)
+Reading C code and extracting information of the target platform for generating C# code later in from a C ffi `.json` file.
 The extracted information _**does not contain any source code**_; it is purely meta data about the bitwidth and names of functions, structs, enums, typedefs, etc.
 2. `cs`: (NOTE: now just the main `c2cs` program!)
 Reading one or more previously generated C abstract syntax tree `.json` files to generate C# code for the specified target platforms.

 This allows the `ast` program of `C2CS` to run and extract the information for the target platforms with restrictive system headers.
 The resulting `.json` files of the C abstract syntax trees can be moved to any operating system to generate the C# code for multiple target platforms at once using the `cs` program of `C2CS`.